 If you are looking for a source for fashionable adaptive clothing for individuals with special dressing needs, Care Apparel probably has just what you are looking for.
 The product line includes a full range of adaptive and senior clothing items that are easy to get on and off to help both the individual and the caregiver.
 Shawls, jackets, capes, wraps and ponchos are just a few of the many items that can be purchased here.

 Buck & Buck

 In addition to being an excellent source of adaptive clothing for home health care and nursing home residents, Buck & Buck offers many value-added services to their customers.
-Free hemming and labeling are two of their premier services, and if purchasing American made goods is important to you, you'll be glad to know that their items are made in the USA.
-This is a full product line including tops, bottoms, outwear, sleepwear, swimwear and accessory items.
+Free hemming and labeling are two of their premier services, and if purchasing American-made goods is important to you, you'll be glad to know that their items are made in the USA.
+This is a full product line including tops, bottoms, outerwear, sleepwear, swimwear and accessory items.